muthualagappanm/Hex-EA71C53A/Getting Started.md

 ## Smartphone App - Microchip Bluetooth Data(MBD)

-- iOS and Android users can search for “Microchip Bluetooth Data” App in App Store and Google Play Store respectively to install the App
+- iOS and Android users can search for “Microchip Bluetooth Data” or "MBD" App in App Store and Google Play Store respectively to install the App

 ## Documentation